comtravo/comtravo.github.io/_posts/2019-01-31-what-ive-learned-from-learning-how-to-learn.md

 !!!
 CHUNK IMAGE
 ![](/images/2019_01_31/chunking.jpeg)

-Chunks have a physical representation in our brain, they are neurones bound together (literally) through use and meaning.
-Chunking is the process of creating these connections between the neurones.
-Chunking happens when you are in a **focused mode** of learning or thinking.
+Chunks have a physical representation in our brain, they are neurons bound together (literally) through use and meaning.
+Chunking is the process of creating connections between the neurons.
+It happens when you are in a **focused mode** of learning or thinking.
+More about focused mode later.

 The purpose of chunking is to gradually build towards understanding a _bigger picture_.
-Similar to how individual pieces of a puzzle don't carry a lot of meaning, and having lots of pieces connected together, one can start to see the overall picture is forming.
+Similar to how individual pieces of a puzzle don't carry a lot of meaning, but having lots of pieces connected together, one can start to see the overall picture forming.

 Once you have enough chunks, you'll understand the **bigger picture** better.
-Interestingly, knowing the bigger picture beforehand can also help to learn faster as the overall framework for the chunks already exists.
+Interestingly, knowing the bigger picture beforehand can also speed up learning as the overall framework for the chunks already exists.
+It is much easier to see what kind of a piece is needed for a particular empty slot in an almost finished puzzle than it is to start the puzzle.
 Chunking is a bottom up process, where as getting the big picture is a top down process.
 If we can do both at the same time, we will develop a better understanding faster.

 To achieve gaining lots of chunks, one must practice intently and regularly by using the focus mode. **Recalling** and testing yourself with what you've learned is the best method for grasping and strengthening knowledge into long term memory.